natalieassaad/DS4002_CS3/README.md

 ## Spam or Ham Identification Case Study

 ## Background Materials
-The hook document containing the motivation behind this case study can be found at ___.
+The hook document containing the motivation behind this case study can be found at__.
 The rubric includes a description for each component necessary for completion of the case study.
 This document can be found at___.
+Finally, this repository also contains various reference materials that will help with completing the code.
+Please find these materials at___.

 ## Data
+The datasets used in this case study can be found in the DATA folder.
+This includes the original dataset (emails.csv) and the cleaned dataset (preprocessed_data.csv).
+Additionally, the repository contains an example CSV file of the final study results (example_model_results.csv).

 ## Code
+In the CODE folder, you will find the PreprocessingScript_EDA.ipynb file which must be run in order to clean/preprocess the textual data.
+Then, use AnalysisScript.ipynb to run and complete the code for the analysis.

 ## References